IPA.CONF(5) IPA.CONF(5)

 of their names (macro variable ${$} is expanded to single character

-next rule pattern is checked.
-Second rulepat section ``catches'' all
+rule pattern is checked.
+Second rulepat section ``catches'' all rules

-Usually each rule gets statistics from accounting modules, but some-
+Usually each rule gets statistics from accounting systems, but some-

 times it is necessary to summarize statistics from several rules and it